Summer JUNIOR English camp in NYC

 How does it work day-to-day?

-Students stay in twin rooms with another BSL student of the same gender but different nationality and share the bathroom with the family members.
+Students stay in twin rooms with another EO student of the same gender but different nationality and share the bathroom with the family members.
 Breakfast is included at home every morning, then students make their way to the meeting point together by public transport.
 They also get back home together by public transport in the evenings.
 Lunch will be packed lunches prepared by the host family.
 Dinner is taken at home with the family every day.

 Towels and bed linen are provided.
 It is not common for US homes to have a washing machine but in that case, laundromats are always available nearby (around $5 per wash/dry).